kepkaklaudia/task-list-redux/README.md

 ## List of Tasks
 After added new task it will be written below in the List of Tasks.

-On the left side of the task you will see a green square - it is a marker that allows you to mark whether the task has been completed.
+On the left side of the task you will see a green square - it is a marker that allows you to mark whether the task has been completed ✅.
 When you click it, a check mark will appear in the square and the text will be crossed out.
 When you click it again, both the strikethrough and the check mark will disappear.

-On the right of the task, you'll see a red square with a trash can icon.
+On the right of the task, you'll see a red square with a trash can icon 🗑.
 After clicking it, the corresponding task will be deleted.

 ## Responsive version
 When you are in mobile/tablet mode (maximum width of screen: 550px) you can notice some changes.